Hot summer? How to protect your dog from the heat

 • Walk in the shade, on grass or forest paths.

-• Avoid long walks in the middle of the day.
+• Avoid longer walks in the middle of the day.

 How to activate your dog in the heat – without overheating

 Just because it's hot doesn't mean your dog has to be bored!
-It's just a matter of thinking smart:
+You just have to think smart:

 Activation: